softwarewithcode/casino/README.md

 # casino

+## Docker
+Dockerfile not yet fully working.
+If you have time and interest to get the Docker working -> pull request or a message would be cool for working setup.

-## Workspace instructions 31/12/2022 <br>
+## Workspace instructions from scratch<br>
-/utils/workspace folder contains now more info about creating the workspace
+/utils/workspace folder

-## User interface 23/12/2022
+## User interface
+Current UI is only a reference implementation without any fancy animations. <br> If you are interested in developing your own version of the UI then reference implementation and it's communication with backend might be a place to start.
+Frontend folder contains UI sources.

-Default UI tries to <br>
+UI <br>
-1)fetch tables from http://localhost:8080/casino/blackjack/tables based on http.ts hardcoded URL.<br>
+1)fetches tables from http://localhost:8080/casino/blackjack/tables <br>
-2)connect to ws://localhost:8080/casino/blackjack/{tableId} based on websocket.ts hardcoded URL <br>
+2)connects to a selected table at ws://localhost:8080/casino/blackjack/{tableId} <br>
-So the expected context root for web-app is /casino which is possible to configure when starting backend server. <br>
+Expected context root for web-app is /casino which is possible to configure when starting backend server. <br>
 For example if running TomEE plume, it can be configured to use 8080 port and "/casino" context path. <br>
 ->  server.xml -> <Context docBase="web" path="/casino" reloadable="true"  <br>

-Frontend folder contains UI which is required to build and run separately during development phase.
-Original tester.html is updated no longer.
-Intention is to bring some test versions of the UI at some point into web-module.
-<br> Clicking "open table" initiates a socket session, browser tries to connect
+##
+Backend portion contains the compiled UI files.
+So it's possible to check the app without setting up the UI environment. <br>
+http://localhost:8080/casino/ with pre compiled files, without setting the frontend dev environment. <br>

 ## initial idea and goals 25/11/2022
 * Build a casino where play money is used
 * Start with a blackjack game